 Information on all aspects of planning including when you need planning permission and how to get it.

 Detailed information on what constitutes a breach of planning rules and what action we can take.

-- Do I need Building Regulations approval to convert my loft into a room?
+- Do I need Building Regulations approval to construct a carport?